DogeTheBeast/College_notes/1st Year/Second Term/APSC 160/Basic Syntax for C.md

 ## Define

-Define is a way to
+Define is a macro definition that is not a variable.
+That means it has an absolute value which can't be changed while the program runs and it only refers to the

 ---